alejandrotoledoweb/capstone-space-shooter-game-js/README.md

 # Capstone-space-shooter-game-js

-I built this game as part of the Final Project of Full-Stack Developer at Microverse School.
+I built this game as part of the Final Project for JavaScript Section at Full-Stack Developer Programm at Microverse School.
 This is a full JavaScript app about a space shooter game.
 I implemented this game using Phaser 3 as the main dependency for the game.
 The scores of each player are saved and displayed using an API services.